CS-433/ml-project-2-questforsushi/README.md

 ```

 ## 4. Embeddings & general ML methods
 An example of how the embedding and ML was trained is in the ml_methods_embeddings.ipynb notbook with clear instructions how to proceed.
 In the helpers functions there is also the functionality to train your own GloVe embedding as well as import pre-trained models.
-You can create your own vocabulary and co-occurance matrix as well by moving the files in the build_vocab to root and running them replacing the original vocab.pkl and cooc.pkl files with those instead.
+You can create your own vocabulary and co-occurance matrix as well by moving the files in the build_vocab to root and running them in turn creating new vocab.pkl and cooc.pkl files.

 ## 5. BERT